sajense/SvcAce/README.md

 # About
 This module can be used to *get*, *add* or *remove* access control entries in access control lists for (windows) services.<br>
 The functions use "sc.exe" to get and set the SDDL string.
-The function converts the SDDL string using the **RawAcl Class** in the **System.Security.AccessControl** namespace to create Ace's which is then added or used to match an existing Ace and remove it, using the InsertAce/RemoveAce Methods, before converting it back into a SDDL string and setting in remotely on the targeted machine.
+The function converts the SDDL string using the **RawAcl Class** in the **System.Security.AccessControl** namespace to create Ace's which is then added or used to match an existing Ace and remove it, using the InsertAce/RemoveAce Methods, before converting it back into a SDDL string and setting it locally or remotely on the targeted machine.
 <br>

 This module contains 4 functions<br>
 ```
-Get-SvcAce
+Get-SvcSddl
-This function, gets access control entries on a service for a specified sid.
+This function, gets access control entries on a service for a specified sid in SDDL form.
 ```

 ```
-Get-SvcSddl
+Get-SvcAce
-This function, gets access control entries on a service for a specified sid in SDDL form.
+This function, gets access control entries on a service for a specified sid.
 ```

 ```